Night sweats: Causes and treatments for men and women

 Night sweats can be a signal from your body that there’s something going on that needs attention.
 Read on to learn about the most common causes of this uncomfortable condition, and how to treat them.

 What are night sweats?

 Night sweats, which experts call sleep hyperhidrosis, refers to excessive perspiration that occurs while you’re asleep and isn’t caused by an external stimulus (such as a broken air conditioner.)
-The “excessive” part is key: merely feeling a tad hot or sticky doesn’t qualify as night sweats.
-“Patients frequently talk about waking up drenched,” says Dr. Joseph Ojile.
+The “excessive” part is key: Merely feeling a tad hot or sticky doesn’t qualify as night sweats.
+“Patients frequently talk about waking up drenched,” says Joseph Ojile, MD, founder and chief executive officer of the Clayton Sleep Institute in St. Louis, Missouri.
 “They have to get up in the middle of the night and change their clothes—sometimes even their sheets.”

-Night sweats are fairly common and can affect both men and women.
-A study from the University of Oklahoma found that 41 percent of people told their doctor that they had experienced night sweats.
+Night sweats are fairly common and can affect any gender.
+A study from the University of Oklahoma found that 41 percent of people told their primary care doctor that they had experienced night sweats.
 In addition to being uncomfortable, night sweats interrupt your sleep, which can negatively affect your health.
 Sleep disruptions can make you feel more irritable, stressed, and anxious; and they increase your risk of high blood pressure, heart disease, and type 2 diabetes.

 What causes night sweats?

 There are many possible reasons why you might have night sweats.
 Some, like hormonal changes, are gender-specific.
 Other causes, like the eight here, are common in all genders.